 - Therefore, the common ion solution containing acetic acid and sodium acetate will have an increased pH and will, therefore, be less acidic when compared to an acetic acid solution.

 Thus, the common ion effect, its effect on the solubility of a salt in a solution, and its effect on the pH of a solution are discussed in this article.
-For more engaging content on this concept and other related topics, download the BYJU’S app.
+For more engaging content on this concept and other related topics, register with BYJU’S and download the mobile application on your smartphone.